The Private Equity Review: Argentina

 i Deal activity

 Private equity in Argentina is mainly driven by foreign (mostly regional) private equity firms and a relatively small number of local players.
 Local private equity firms are smaller in size than foreign private equity firms.
 Major international players such as TPG, KKR and Blackstone do not have significant direct presence.
 Riverwood Capital, Victoria Capital Partners and other major regional funds do have investments in local companies, although mostly with regional reach.
+The current political and economic context will likely result in a more active participation of local players in private equity transactions.
+This trend became apparent in many 2020 M&A transactions, including the purchase by Grupo de Narvaez of the Argentine business of Walmart in Argentina and the potential acquisition of Edenor, the largest electricity distributor in the country to a group of local investors.

 ii Operation of the market

 Sale processes in Argentina generally follow international practices.
 However, since Argentina's capital market is relatively underdeveloped, most of the transactions relate to the acquisition of unlisted companies or assets.
+Exits via IPOs or similar transactions are extremely rare.

 After identifying the target, a due diligence process is normally conducted.
 The parties may or may not sign a letter of intent, memorandum of understanding or similar.